equinor/septic-config-generator/docs/Howto_SCG.md

 ### scg checklogs

 This command is used to inspect the `.out`-file and the newest (by timestamp) `.cnc`-file in the specified run directory and report any error or warning found.
+The exit status is 0 if everything went fine, 1 if one or more errors or warnings were found and 2 if the check encountered an error (e.g. unable to read a .out or .cnc file).

 If the run directory contains a `startlogs` directory (in use since SEPTIC v2.85), it will be searched for `.cnc` files.

 ```bat
 > scg checklogs ..\run_main